What is Invoice Factoring? – Convert Invoices to Capital

 Is Invoice Financing the same as Invoice Factoring?

 As discussed, invoice factoring is when you sell your unpaid invoices for immediate cash.
-Invoice financing, also called accounts receivable financing, is when you receive an upfront amount based on the value of your invoices.
+Invoice financing, also called accounts receivable financing, is when you receive an upfront amount based on the value of your invoices from an invoice financing company.
 You then repay the loan as your customers pay their invoices.

 In invoice factoring, the factoring company owns the invoices and is responsible for collecting payment from your customers.
 With invoice financing, you still own the invoices, and you collect from your customers.